Loisirs 74

 Parking

 Free parking at Plateau de la Croix, Bettex, Planay or Baptieu depending on chosen route.
-Limited arrival in peak season.
+Limited capacity in peak season.

 Animals